-What is the intent of the Domestic Violence Crisis Accommodation Functional Design Brief?
+What is the Domestic Violence Crisis Accommodation Functional Design Brief?

-Core and cluster refers to a new model of women’s crisis accommodation (refuge).
-The model typically consists of a network or ‘cluster’ of separate residences or units, linked to a ‘core’ communal area for onsite support.
+Core and Cluster crisis accommodation typically consists of a network or cluster of separate residences or units, linked to a core communal area for on-site support.

 Why is the core and cluster model being proposed?